edwardmurphy/edwardmurphy.github.io-src/content/Data Science/sql-server-r-server.md

 Server is now available in some Linux distributions, and I've already leaped ahead a bit and installed it in a virtual machine running CentOS.
 We'll get to this later though.

-I'll be walking through ***Beginning SQL Server R Services*** by Bradley Beard as my main text.
-This has served me well to date with installation of SQL Server 2016 and the component R tools.
 The purpose of this post will be to document my progress (so I can keep the analytical part of my brain appeased) and maintain notes of sort that I may refer to in later months when I've moved on to other projects.

 ## Terms